 Self-Check Questions

-Specify if the following statement is True or False and justify your answer
+Specify whether the following statement is True or False and justify your answer

 The volume of a body is a basic physical quantity.
-False, since a volume represents the product of three lengths.
-Is unit m3 is composed from three basic units (or same one repeated three times).
+False: volume represents the product of three lengths.
+The units m3 are composed of three basic units of length (or the same basic unit of length repeated three times).

 Choose the correct answer